 "My first impression was that she didn't blink," observes Cheryl Gafner, a receptionist at Theranos.
 "And so I always wanted to make sure to keep great eye contact, because I didn't want to be the one who looked away."

-By the time Gafner makes this observation, however, Gibney has already shown what is likely Holmes’ most substantial tell.
-In a segment of her being filmed featured early in “The Inventor,” a producer off-screen playfully asks, “Can you tell us a secret?”
+By the time Gafner makes this observation, however, Gibney has already shown what is likely Holmes' most substantial tell.
+In a segment of her being filmed featured early in "The Inventor," an off-screen producer — who happens to be Errol Morris — playfully asks, "Can you tell us a secret?"
 Until that moment, Holmes looks into the lens, and the observer, straight on while delivering her answers expediently and with certainty.

 Upon hearing that question, she goes silent and her gaze lowers.
 "I don't have many secrets," she says quietly.